45 Truly Fun Things To Do In California

 There are many great things to do in California.
 This is one of the most unique states on the US mainland.

-San Diego, Los Angeles and San Francisco are all great places to start exploring California.
-Once you are done with then, work your way along the coast as you head into the mountainous northern regions.
+San Diego, Los Angeles, and San Francisco are all great places to start exploring California.
+Once you are done with them, work your way along the coast as you head into the mountainous northern regions.
 While there, take a trip along the scenic Pacific Coast Highway.
-It is a breath-taking drive you are bound to remember for the rest of your life.
+It is a breathtaking drive you are bound to remember for the rest of your life.

 Anyways, there are many more things to do in this amazing state, and it may be worth summing a few of them up.
 Continue reading for a selection of what to do in California.